-The Ninth U.S. Circuit Court of Appeals upheld a school district's right to prohibit students from wearing American t-shirts on Cinco De Mayo, a Mexican holiday, because there was a reasonable expectation that the shirts would cause disruption.
-Judge Diarmund O’Scannlain dissented, accused the majority for condoning the "heckler's veto" saying that "the panel opens the door to suppression of any viewpoint opposed by a vocal and violent band of students."
+A circuit court upheld a California school district's right to prohibit students from wearing American t-shirts on Cinco De Mayo because there was a reasonable expectation that the shirts would cause disruption.
 (Photo from YouTube image from a Fox News report)

 In Dariano v.
 Morgan Hills Unified School District, 767 F.3d 764 (9th Cir.
 2014), the 9th U.S. Circuit Court of Appeals ruled that public school officials did not violate the First Amendment when they required several students wearing T-shirts of the American flag to remove their T-shirts on Cinco de Mayo, a Mexican holiday.